David Hutchinson (producer)

-David Hutchinson created Sell A Door Theatre Company in 2009 after graduating from Liverpool Institute of Performing Arts.
+David Hutchinson created Sell A Door Theatre Company in 2009 after graduating from Liverpool Institute for Performing Arts.
 Whilst the company began touring to small scale venues and producing for fringe festivals, within less than 10 years David Hutchinson was producing UK Tours at mid and large scale venues, International Tours across 4 continents and West End productions.
 David Hutchinson is now the CEO of Selladoor Worldwide and his portfolio of productions includes 9 to5 The Musical (Savoy Theatre, London), Falsettos (The Other Palace, London), Flashdance The Musical (UK & International tours), Madagascar The Musical (UK & International tours), Jersey Boys (International Tour), The Producers (International Tour), Avenue Q (UK Tours), Amelie The Musical (UK Tour & The Other Palace), Of Mice And Men (UK Tour), Elmer The Patchwork Elephant Show (UK & International Tours).
-A full list Selladoor’s productions are detailed in the Credits section.
+A full list Selladoor's productions are detailed in the Credits section.

-In addition to producing musicals, plays and family shows, David Hutchinson expanded the company in 2019 launching Selladoor Venues, becoming the theatre operator for Queen’s Theatre Barnstaple, The Landmark Ilfracombe, New Theatre Peterborough.
+In addition to producing, David Hutchinson expanded the company in 2019 launching Selladoor Venues, becoming the theatre operator for Queen's Theatre Barnstaple, The Landmark Theatre, Ilfracombe; and Peterborough New Theatre.
+In 2021 the venues were brought together to become a separate entity, away from Selladoor Worldwide.
+They were successfully launched as a new non for profit entity and began operating in 2022 before being officially named Landmark Theatres in May 2023.
+Sir Ian McKellen opened the Ilfracombe Theatre to perform his one-man show "Tolkien, Shakespeare and You!" in March 2019.

 In 2020 David Hutchinson announced the launch of a brand new company dedicate to developing and staging large-scale experiential and live gameplay productions, Gamepath.
-Gamepath launches in partnership with leading global entertainment brands, alongside the announcement of Monopoly Lifesized, in collaboration with HASBRO, as well as other major iconic titles across the gaming and cinematic genres in creation.
+Gamepath launched in partnership with leading global entertainment brands, alongside the announcement of Monopoly Lifesized, in collaboration with Hasbro, as well as other major iconic titles across the gaming and cinematic genres in creation.

 David is also the co-founder of We Are I Am, alongside Louis Hartshorn, a marketing company that provides specialist marketing, press and communications support to the arts sector.

-David is a notable campaigner for strengthening international relations in response to the challenges that Brexit brings to the theatre industry, and advocated for support from the Government to support the Arts during the Covid-19 pandemic.
+David is a notable campaigner for strengthening international relations in response to the challenges that Brexit brings to the theatre industry, and advocated for support from the Government to support the Arts during the COVID-19 pandemic.